ivanlr-design/SysInfo/README.md

 # Scan Section

 Features:
--See your Own Ipv4 Information
+1-See your Own Ipv4 Information\n
--Mac Addresses
+2-Mac Addresses
--Extract Emails
+3-Extract Emails
--Extract Windows Users
+4-Extract Windows Users
--Extract Cookies
+5-Extract Cookies
--See if Users have password enabled and the group that they pertain -See if the microphone is in use if yes show you the application -Try to connect to Mysql to find vulnerabilities (This step can be skipped by pressing CTRL+C) -Port Scanning
+6-See if Users have password enabled and the group that they pertain 7-See if the microphone is in use if yes show you the application 8-Try to connect to Mysql to find vulnerabilities (This step can be skipped by pressing CTRL+C) 9-Port Scanning
--Process Scanning
+10-Process Scanning

 # Command Section